 CATHOLIC NONVIOLENCE PROJECT

 Pace e Bene is contributing to a growing movement to advance the vision and methods of nonviolence in the Catholic Church.
-Working with the Catholic Nonviolence Initiative, we are inviting Pope Francis to share with the world an encyclical – a major church teaching – on nonviolence and to integrate the nonviolent way at every level of the church.
+Working with Pax Christ International’s Catholic Nonviolence Initiative, we are inviting Pope Francis to share with the world an encyclical – a major church teaching – on nonviolence and to integrate the nonviolent way at every level of the church.

 Nonviolence lay at the heart of Jesus’ mission.
 Living under Roman occupation and facing the dehumanizing violence of his time, Jesus proclaimed a new, nonviolent order rooted in the unconditional love of God.
 Though Christianity maintained the centrality of nonviolence in its first three centuries, it has since often lost sight of this core principle and way of life.